 Taking the first step towards homeownership as a single mom can feel daunting, but with the right preparation, it becomes a more manageable process.
 To ensure you’re making the right choices for you and your family, consider these foundational steps:

-1. Determine your budget: Before diving into the property market, it’s crucial to have a clear understanding of your financial standing.
+- Determine your budget: Before you enter the real estate market, it’s important to fully understand your financial standing.
 Assess your monthly income, expenses, and potential home-related costs.
 This will give you a clear picture of the mortgage payment you can afford without straining your finances.
 Remember, it’s not just the monthly mortgage you have to account for; consider property taxes, utilities, and potential maintenance costs too.

 In addition to these steps, it’s also beneficial to look into loan programs tailored for low-income borrowers.
 Such programs can offer favorable loan terms, grants, or even down payment assistance, making homeownership even more achievable.